cloutiy/tml/README.md

 TML addresses the needs of typographers, authors, writers that need a little more control over the visual elements of text offered by more complex systems asich as TeX and Groff, in a way that insulates the user from having to know TeX or Groff, yet still benefit from their powerful features and beautiful output.

 # Generated Output
-Currently the TML interpretter generates only .mom and .pdf.
+Currently the TML interpreter generates only .mom and .pdf.
 However once the core spec has been implemented, it will be possible to generate:

 - plain text
 - html